 Eligibility and submission

 - An author may either apply him-/herself for the award, or she/he may be nominated/proposed by a third party (Meteorological Societies, Meteorological Services, Associate Member organisations, select committee members and individuals).

 - A single example as well as a small series of publications (maximum three) is admissible.

-- Permission to publish the work in a suitable format to be agreed with the author on the EMS Media; this permission must be given/secured by the time of submission, otherwise the submission will not be accepted.
+- Permission to publish the work in a suitable format to be agreed with the author on the EMS Media channels must be given/secured by the time of submission.
+Otherwise the submission will not be accepted.

 The recognised work shall either be published as an example of Best Practice on the EMS Website, or summarised and linked to, depending on the type of publication and type of applicable license.